How to Start a Phone Case Business

 Think of all the people that have smartphones now.
 In the United States, it’s over 294 million!
-Many of those people use phone cases to protect their phones, and they often want interesting designs.
+One one thing many smartphone users purchase are protective cases to keep their phones safe – and they often want unique design.
 Starting a phone case business could be a great opportunity for you to be your own boss and make some money.

 According to Statista, the mobile phone accessories market was $28.53 billion in 2018 and is expected to grow to $74.43 billion by 2026.
 According to Grandview Research, the phone case sector of this market was $21.4 billion in 2018 and is expected to be $35.5 billion in 2025.